-All photos on this page were taken by the author during two days in May 2016
+All photos on this page were taken by the author over two days in May 2016.

 About English Heritage